Published

 Method 1: Direct Access via File Manager (The Pro Way)

-If you need to backup hundreds of voice notes at once, this is the method the Dealism tech team recommends.
+If you need to backup hundreds of voice notes at once, this is the method the experts recommends.

 Method 2: The "Share to Cloud" Shortcut